sujithq/github-contributions-custom-message/readme.md

-## I use [html-to-image](https://github.com/bubkoo/html-to-image/) script to generate the images from html page.
+I used [html-to-image](https://github.com/bubkoo/html-to-image/) script to generate the images from html page.